Bathtor/ep-explorer/README.md

 ## Status

-Currently in pre-alpha stage with no current public deployment.
+Currently in alpha stage with an experimental deployment at <http://epexplorer.lars-kroll.com/>.

 ## Dependencies